- Computers & Software»

 How to Partition Windows Disk Drive Using Windows Setup, Shrink Volume and Easeus Partition Master

 If you choose to partition a new disk drive during Windows installation, the process should run flawlessly.
-If however, you decide to partition it months or weeks later, it will be necessary to first transfer accumulated files in the Desktop and Documents folders to an external storage device.
+If however, you do it months or weeks later, it will be necessary to first transfer accumulated files in the Desktop and Documents folders to an external storage device.

-Further still, a disk drive with old Windows installation gradually generates unmovable files across the whole disk drive which will result in inaccurate partition size.
+Further still, a disk drive with old Windows installation gradually generates unmovable files across the disk drive surface which will result in undesired partition sizes.

 Disk drive partition can be done within Windows operating system or using third party software tools like EASUS Partition Master.

 Using Windows operating system, you can partition the hard disk drive during Windows setup or using the Shrink volume tool.